Medically reviewed by Drugs.com. Last updated on Jan 10, 2020.

 No test can confirm HIV infection immediately after you're exposed.
 Tests that provide the earliest results are those that:

 - Look for antigens — proteins that develop within the first few weeks after infection

 - Evaluate your blood for genetic material from the virus

 Tests that detect antibodies take longer.
 To get accurate results, you'll need to have been infected for at least three weeks.

 False-positive and false-negative test results can occur.
 Doctors will use a variety of tests in sequence (an algorithm) until they determine for certain that you are either HIV-negative or HIV-positive.

 A negative test result from HIV testing may mean one of two things: You don't have HIV, or it's too soon yet to tell.

 If you were only recently exposed to HIV, you could test negative for HIV antibodies because your body hasn't had time to create them yet.
-You may want to be retested for HIV antibodies in a few months or opt for one of the early-detection tests.
+You'll need to be retested for HIV antibodies in three months, and until then, practice safe sex.

 Positive HIV test results

 Although there's no cure for HIV/AIDS, treatment has come a long way in the past few decades, offering extended and improved quality of life for many.
-If HIV is well-treated, infected people can have a near-normal life expectancy.
-Early treatment can help you stay well and delay the onset of AIDS.
+If you are infected with HIV and receive up-to-date treatment, you can have a near-normal life expectancy.
+Early treatment can help you stay well and prevent or delay the onset of AIDS.
 Tell your partners if you test positive for HIV because they will need to be evaluated and possibly treated, as well.